bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 <img src="figure/unnamed-chunk-9-1.png" title="plot of chunk unnamed-chunk-9" alt="plot of chunk unnamed-chunk-9" style="display: block; margin: auto;" />

-The following plot show the average BMI per age as well as the average Nutition per age.
-Can we infere a causal relation between <br>
+The following plot show the average BMI per age as well as the average Nutrition per age.
+Can we infer a causal relation between <br>
 the two curves?
 As mentioned earlier, a causal relation might be implied, but there are lots of other factors who can <br>
 influence such a situation.
 But we can imply an association of the different factors.
 <br>

 ```r
     # ====================================================================================================